pnp/sp-starter-kit/source/react-lob-integration/README.md

 ![LOB Integration](../../assets/images/components/part-lob-integration.png)

-The web part leverages a back-end REST API, built using a ASP.NET Core 3.0 WebAPI project that you can find [here](../../sample-lob-service/SharePointPnP.LobScenario/).
+The web part leverages a back-end REST API, built using a ASP.NET Core 3.1 WebAPI project that you can find [here](../../sample-lob-service/SharePointPnP.LobScenario/).
 This API is representative of LOB data exposed via a web service and consumed using Http calls.
+Visual Studio 2019 version 16.4 or higher required for Visual Studio based deployment to Azure.

 ## LOB service - Application Registration